-The best music streaming services - reviewed
+Best music streaming services 2023: Spotify, Amazon, Apple, Tidal and more reviewed and rated | Stuff

 What’s the story?

-With 73 million tracks – about half of which are available in CD-quality 16-bit/44.1kHz FLAC – Deezer comes in three main tiers.
-The free, ad-supported level includes six skips per hour of mobile listening, unlimited skips on desktop and a streaming quality of just 128kbps.
+With 90 million music tracks, 160,000 podcast titles and over 32,000+ radio stations, Deezer comes in three main tiers.
+The free, ad-supported level includes six skips per hour of mobile listening and unlimited skips on desktop.
+Tracks come in high fidelity for all Deezer payment plans, which means files in lossless format at 16-bit, 1,411 kbps.

-For £9.99 a month (£4.99 for students, £14.99 for a six-account family plan) you get Deezer Premium, which removes ads and skip limits, adds an offline listening mode and increases the streaming quality to 320kbps.
+For £11.99 a month (£5.99 for students, £17.99 for a family plan) you get Deezer Premium.
 You can save 25% on the cost of Deezer Premium by coughing up for the annual plan instead of paying monthly.

-Finally, there’s Deezer HiFi, which costs £14.99 a month and includes access to CD-quality audio, as well as Sony 360 Reality Audio.

 Is it any good?